All Episodes

 We show the video way too often.

-Eric Feinberg will give you the last 30 seconds.
+Eric Feinberg, we'll give you the last 30 seconds.

-Well what Trey said, and and and here's something that you know we we've been doing and searching.
+Well, what Trey said, and here's something that we've been doing and searching.

-Um we got a problem with encrypted apps in this country that are being used by the perpetrators that in real time are tuned in the police scanners when it comes to these protests and rallies giving tactical and logistical information through apps like Telegram telling the protest the riot is where the police are to either engage with them or to avoid them.
+We got a problem with encrypted apps in this country that are being used by the perpetrators that in real time are tuned in the police scanners when it comes to these protests and rallies, giving tactical and logistical information through apps like Telegram, telling the protest rioters where the police are to either engage with them or to avoid them on these encrypted apps, which is dangerous.

 We'll get to your calls.